Ascona M (Ava)

 Where is she now:

-Retired as a brood mare with her owner.
+Retired as a brood mare with Future Sport Horses

 Owner: